esPass/espass.github.io/why.md

 You can create a smart contract for early-bird sales and yield smart passes from this.
 You can even improve this with smart-contracts by not having fixed deadlines for certain prices - but use the blockheight - so the ticket gets more expensive with every block.

+### Ticket auctions

+It is then possible to do smart-contracts for ticket auctions.
+This might be an interesting way for the problem of price-finding for certain events.
+If they make it to expensive: the capacity will not be leveraged.
+If they make it to cheap: they lose money ( or karma points when they are used for paying for the event).

 Coupons
 -------